JoanCharmant/quill-blender/docs/export.md

 - ❌: not supported

 ## Scene hierarchy
-Blender organizes the scene into hierarchies of parented objects.
+Blender organizes the scene into hierarchies of objects.

 The following object types are supported when exporting Blender scenes: